mozilla-platform-ops/android-tools/create_host_utils/README.md

 ## steps

 - edit common.sh to point to your mozilla-central client
-- update the mozilla-central client that the coniguration points at
+- update the mozilla-central client that the configuration points at
+  - `h pull`
+  - `h up central`
 - remove old 'hu_*' directories
 - create a new build script
   - `create_build_script.sh`